UPDATE: Grocery Employee Who Invited Autistic Teen To Stock Shelves Attends Dream College Thanks To Internet GratitudeElizabeth Nelson

 “He was happy putting the juices up, and I was just happy that I could make somebody else happy.”

-Thank you, Jordan, for your simple act of kindness!
-And congratulations to Jack Ryan on this awesome opportunity!
+Thank you, Jordan, for your simple act of kindness, and congratulations on attending GSU!
+And congratulations to Jack Ryan on this awesome opportunity at Rouse’s!